gnbPlusPlus/CS300-DataStructures_and_Algorithms/README.md

 How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?
 --
+I repeatedly referenced assignments I completed previously in this course to inform work on my projects.
+It was useful for that code to be readable and adaptable so I could re-use similar logic.
+When finalizing my code for Project 2, I adapted my pseudocode from one long main() function to a modularized series of functions.
+This made debugging more streamlined because I could work to find logical issues in each function rather than in just the block for main().
+I will continue to write modular code in the future to make it easier to test, debug, and refactor.